This blog may contain affiliate links. Read our disclosure policy for more info.

 Waiorau Homestead – This is a local bed and breakfast with a very homie feel.
 Fantastic personal service and beautiful rooms.

-Willow Wood – Willow Wood is a large home that can sleep 10 people.
-It’s perfect for large groups or families!
+Valley Villa – Valley Villa is a spacious home that can sleep 4 people.
+It’s perfect for small groups or families!

 11. Crown Range